 Collective worship and celebration assemblies

-Demonstrating Christian values (termly themes: respect, )
+Demonstrating Christian values (termly themes: respect, perseverance etc)

 Other faiths

 Christian traditions such as Christingle and church visits

 Any anecdotal evidence or reflections would be fabulous, no matter how concise, as we clearly don’t see the difference we make on the children when they are outside the school community.
 Your thoughts will be exceptionally valuable if you can spare the time before the end of the week, or Monday morning at the latest.
 Please submit your responses via email to chair@chiltonfoliat.wilts.sch.uk or to the office, addressed to Sam Wolcough, Chair of Governors.